PAKILA0/BrickBreaker-SDL/README.md

 # BrickBreaker-SDL
 A simple project for studying SDL

+You should be able to find all the necessary libraries to recompile the game via NuGet

 Left/Right Arrow To Control Paddles

 Up and Down Arrow To Contol Ball Size